 Although Disney Cruise Line sails out of many ports, the most common one is Port Canaveral in Florida.
 If you’re expecting a simple Disney’s Magic Express-type arrangement to get from Orlando International Airport to the Disney Cruise Line boarding area, you are in for a surprise, as there is no such free service.
 Instead, you either have to rent a car, take a non-Disney shuttle, or take a Disney shuttle.
 It’s fairly simple once you figure out which of these transportation methods you’ll be using, but figuring it out is easier said than done.

-Disney’s transfer bus costs $35/person per way from either the airport or any Disney hotel, and is the easiest option.
+Disney’s transfer bus costs $39/person per way from either the airport or any Disney hotel, and is the easiest option.
 However, given the per person nature of the bus, it can be a more expensive option.
 It also is probably the least efficient option.
-Just like with Disney’s Magical Express, you are at Disney’s whims in terms of pick up and drop off times, meaning that you may not be able to board the cruise ship as early as you would like.
+You are at Disney’s whims in terms of pick up and drop off times, meaning that you may not be able to board the cruise ship as early as you would like.
 If you are a family of 4, a car service generally charges $200-300 round-trip, which is generally a cheaper option than Disney’s transportation–and it’s more efficient.

-Renting a car is another option (we recommend Hotwire’s “Hot Rate” finder to score rental cars for $10-15/day many times), and if you go this route, you will want to do a “one-way” rental from wherever your point of origin to Port Canaveral.
+Renting a car is another option, and if you go this route, you will want to do a “one-way” rental from wherever your point of origin to Port Canaveral.
 Then, once you return, do another one-way rental from Port Canaveral to wherever you’re going.
 The reasons for doing this are two-fold: 1) you avoid paying for rental car days while you’re on the cruise, and 2) you avoid paying $15/day.